 The PhD research has been undertaken through two large-scale, trans-disciplinary embedded projects – one in the public sector - with RMIT Centre for Advanced Materials and Performance Textiles; and one in the private sector with Blamey Saunders hears.
 These projects are supported by a range of public engagement activities conducted in aged care environments, cancer hospitals and with hearing aid users.

 My teaching practice, delivered through RMIT Architecture and Design, is currently focused on the emotional experience of people going through cancer treatment.
-Throughout 2016 I have been embedded in the Olivia Newton John Cancer and Wellness Centre, working with small cohorts of students to develop projects which engage with the service and spatial environment and how this responds to patients and carers.
+Throughout 2016 I was embedded in the Olivia Newton John Cancer and Wellness Centre, working with small cohorts of students to develop projects which engage with the service and spatial environment and how this responds to patients and carers.
 This is a unique and extraordinary opportunity to engage with patients, clinical and allied staff to develop better environments and services.